rednafi/fly-fastapi/README.md

 ## Test the deployed app

-* To navigate the OpenAPI docs provided by FastAPI, go to [https://fly-fastapi.fly.dev/docs](https://fly-fastapi.fly.dev/docs).
+* To access the deployed OpenAPI docs provided by FastAPI, go to [https://fly-fastapi.fly.dev/docs](https://fly-fastapi.fly.dev/docs).
 * Use the doc to make request to the `GET /greetings` API endpoint.
 This endpoint leverages HTTP basic auth.
 The username is `ubuntu` and password is `debian`.